Board of Directors

 • Linda Garcia

-President and Co-founder
+President

 Linda Garcia is a seasoned professional with over 40 years dedicated to enriching the lives of older adults.
 Beginning as a speech-language pathologist aiding stroke survivors, she later became a university professor, conducting research and advocating for older adults, including those with dementia.
 Linda's leadership roles include founding a research institute and leading university health sciences programs.
 As she embarks on this new chapter, she is determined to leverage her expertise and skills to ensure that older adults thrive and flourish.